pabloalcain/groundstates/README.md

-#Nuclei calculation
+# Nuclei calculation

-This program calculates nuclei energies for different molecular dynamics methods (QMD, Horowitz, Pandha), so we can be able to compare them.
+This program calculates nuclei energies for different molecular dynamics methods (QMD, Horowitz, Pandha).
+It is all done in Python to show how the calculations can be made.